You are here

 Licensing Coordinator (LC)

-Once an LC has been approved, the LC will be able to approve a request for access for other Authorized Users (AUs) within the district.
-Licensing Coordinators must submit a deactivation form (PDF) when any Authorized User leaves employment with the school district or job duties no longer require access.
+Once an LC has been approved, the LC will be able to approve a request for access for other Authorized Users (AUs) within the district/charter school.
+Licensing Coordinators must submit a deactivation form (PDF) when any Authorized User leaves employment with the school district/charter school or job duties no longer require access.
 By default, the LC will receive access to the Subsequent Arrest Report Query, and can also designate AUs to access this information.

 Authorized User (AU)

-To submit a complete application, applicants will need to provide information to set up an eLicensing Verification Access account, supply required documentation, and correctly answer informative questions pertaining to state statute and CDE requirements.
+To submit a complete application, applicants will need to provide information to set up a Non Educator COOL account, supply required documentation, and correctly answer informative questions pertaining to state statute and CDE requirements.

 - Gather required documentation: